-It’s not Cinco de Mayo without salsa!
-This Spicy Black Bean Tomato Avocado Salsa is by far my favorite salsa to make.… tangy, sweet and spicy.
-It’s almost more like a refreshing veggie salad for chips!
+This black bean salsa is a fun and easy one to make anytime you’re craving a homemade salsa.
+It’s tangy, sweet and spicy and i’s almost more like a refreshing veggie salad for chips!
 Quick and easy to make, this healthy dip is the perfect appetizer if you are feeding a crowd.

 - Black beans: Loaded with protein and fiber and they taste so good!
 Be sure to drain your beans and rinse them before using.